rohanrrao/xity-starter/README.md

   // Remove to disable it
   "syntaxTheme": "prism-material-light.css",

-  // CSS class applied to the "#" anchor elements inside headings "permalinkClass": "permalink",
+  // CSS classes applied to the "#" anchor elements inside headings "permalinkClass": ["permalink"],

-  // CSS class applied to the iframes wrapper "iframesClass": "iframes-wrapper",
+  // CSS classes applied to the iframes wrapper "iframesClass": ["iframes-wrapper"],

-  // CSS class applied to highlighted code snippets "codeClass": "code-wrapper",
+  // CSS classes applied to highlighted code snippets "codeClass": ["code-wrapper"],

   // Filesystem folders. "blogdir" and "includes" must be relative to "src" "paths": {